 Medicare has long been underfunded in Puerto Rico.
 Americans on the Island pay the same Medicare payroll tax as mainland citizens but receive the lowest level of federal Medicare spending in the country.
 Federal underfunding of Medicare Advantage (MA) in Puerto Rico has contributed to a health care crisis in the wake of the COVID-19 pandemic.

-While 80% of Puerto Rico's Medicare enrollees elect benefits through MA plans, only 30% of mainland enrollees do.
+While more than 80% of Puerto Rico's Medicare enrollees elect benefits through MA plans, only 30% of mainland enrollees do.
 And yet, MA in Puerto Rico is:

 - 41% below the U.S. average in federal benchmark funding